 The Average Gross Profit for Marketing Agencies

-Mike Rowan, CEO of KPI Target, says their ideal gross profit is close to the industry standard, landing between 20%-25%.
+Mike Rowan, CEO of KPI Target and FINSYNC customer, says their ideal gross profit is close to the industry standard, landing between 20%-25%.
 This margin encompasses all the costs that go into running a marketing agency.

-Mike also points out that many agencies forget some important expenses that drive the burn rate up and eat away at the gross profit.
+Mike also points out that many agencies forget necessary expenses that drive the burn rate up and eat away at the gross profit.
 Technology is one of those expenses.

 One of the big benefits you offer your clients is that they don’t need to invest in things like data providers, marketing automation systems, CRM systems, and other marketing solutions.
 However, for you as a marketing agency, these software solutions can result in thousands of dollars in expenses every month, which can increase your burn rate significantly.
 To ensure profitability in your business, make sure to factor technology expenses into the rate you charge your clients.